ZedThree/OpenPlasmaEquilibrium/README.md

 absolutely everything about this is subject to change, including the name.

+## TODO

+- Provide schema and validator
+- Provide units for all quantities

 ## OPEQ Specification 0.1.0

 - OPEQ files are HDF5 files